Xlr8t0r/O-zonyther/README.md

-# Paradi'zone official github page
+# Paradither official github page

 not release, this will be edited after.